Game Day: Anchorage Wolverines vs. Minnesota Wilderness

 Anchorage Wolverines News Release

-It's game day for the Anchorage Wolverines as they take on the Minnesota Wilderness in Cloquet, Minnesota.
+It is game two between the Anchorage Wolverines and the Minnesota Wilderness in Cloquet, MN.

-The two have seen each other five times this season, with the Wolverines trailing with a 2-3 record against the Wilderness.
+Last night's game did not go the Wolverines way, with the final score reflecting 6-2 when the final buzzer rung.

-The Wolverines are coming off of two big wins against the Fairbanks Ice Dogs, and are hoping the momentum stays for this weekend.
+The Wolverines look to split the series tonight against the Wilderness with another 4:15pm AKST puck drop.
+Currently, the game is planned to be streamed through NAHLtv.com, we will post on our social media if the stream is cancelled again.

 • Discuss this story on the North American Hockey League message board...